microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 **For Azure Users**: If you are deploying OpenPAI in Azure, please uncomment `openpai_kube_network_plugin: calico` in the config file above, and change it to `openpai_kube_network_plugin: weave`.
 It is because Azure doesn't support calico.
 See [here](https://docs.projectcalico.org/reference/public-cloud/azure#why-doesnt-azure-support-calico-networking) for details.

-**For those who use workers other than CPU workers and NVIDIA GPU workers**: Now we only support Kubernetes default scheduler (not Hivedscheduler) for device other than NVIDIA GPU and CPU.
+**For those who use workers other than CPU workers and NVIDIA GPU workers**: Now we only support Kubernetes default scheduler (not Hivedscheduler) for devices other than NVIDIA GPU and CPU.
 Please uncomment `# enable_hived_scheduler: true` and set it to `enable_hived_scheduler: false`.

 **If qos-switch is enabled**: OpenPAI daemons will request additional resources in each node.
-Please check following table and reserve sufficient resources for OpenPAI daemons.
+Please check the following table and reserve sufficient resources for OpenPAI daemons.

 | Service Name  | Memory Request | CPU Request |
 | :-----------: | :------------: | :---------: |